“Expert Paper Urges Western Action Before and After Georgia’s Elections: A Critical Analysis of the Government’s Role”

 AI

-On May 29, , a group of demonstrators gathered in front of the in , waving both Georgian and flags in the air.
-The photo, taken by Guram Muradov for Civil.ge, captured the tense atmosphere as the country prepared for its parliamentary elections.
+On May 29, 2024, group of demonstrators gathered in front of the Parliament building in Georgia, waving both Georgian and EU flags in the air.
+The photo, taken by Guram Muradov for Civil.ge, captured the tense atmosphere as the prepared for its .

-This assessment is a follow-up to a report published by the (GMF) in May 2024, which also highlighted potential risks to the elections.
+This assessment is a follow-up to a published by the (GMF) in May 2024, which also highlighted potential risks to the elections.
 The report is based on a mission organized by the Black Sea Trust (BST) of GMF and the Rondeli Foundation, which took place from September 2-8 in Tbilisi.
-The mission team met with various leaders and representatives from , NGOs, , election monitoring organizations, and foreign diplomats.
-However, members of the , GD, refused to meet with the .
+The mission team met with various leaders and representatives from opposition parties, NGOs, media outlets, election monitoring organizations, and foreign diplomats.
+However, members of the ruling party, GD, refused to meet with the delegation.

 One key finding from the mission is that the risks identified in May, such as the implementation of the new Foreign Agents Law, attacks on civil society and media, and the government’s failure to implement promised electoral reform, still remain.
 In fact, the government has even pledged further autocratic measures, including the elimination of all opposition parties and the imprisonment of critics from civil society, media, and the opposition.

 The report also warns of potential post-election instability and urges the U.S. and EU to take action to prevent this.
-It emphasizes the need for international support and monitoring to ensure a fair and transparent electoral process.
+It emphasizes the need for international support and monitoring to ensure a fair and transparent .

 In conclusion, the report paints a concerning picture of the upcoming elections in Georgia and calls for action to protect the integrity of the process.
 It is clear that the current government’s actions and rhetoric have created a tense and polarized atmosphere, and it is crucial for the international community to play a role in ensuring a democratic outcome.